UiPath/ProcessMining-devkit-connector/README.md

     - Set your policy to `RemoteSigned` by opening a terminal and running the command: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
 - Right click on the models folder and choose `Open in Integrated Terminal`.

-If a Python interpreter is set and you open the project in an integrated terminal, the virtual environment is directly activated and you can run a dbt project.
+The virtual environment is activated and you can run a dbt project.